Archives Rules and Procedures

 The objects housed in these collections are noncirculating materials.
-Some of them are in fragile condition and to a great extent irreplaceable, hence certain precautions are necessary.
+Some of them are in fragile condition and to a great extent irreplaceable; therefore certain precautions are necessary.

 - No food or beverages are permitted in any area of the Archives.